Show-Ya: 1981–1998: Formation, success, and disbandment

 In 1987, the band was approached by producer Andy Johns, who had worked with artists such as Led Zeppelin, Rolling Stones and Van Halen.
 He was responsible for the mixing of the albums Immigration and Glamour in Los Angeles, California.
 The explosion of the glam metal phenomenon in California influenced both the style and the sound of the band's following albums.
 Songs taken from the “Immigration Tour” and the “Tour of the Immigrant” were recorded for the band's first live album, Turn Over.

-In September 1987, Show-Ya organized, produced and presented the first Naon no Yaon rock festival, featuring strictly Japanese female musicians and all-female bands.
-The festival has been held regularly until 1999 and then again in 2008, 2009, 2013 and 2014 with Show-Ya's production.
+In September 1987, Show-Ya organized, produced and presented the first Naon no Yaon music festival, featuring strictly female musicians and all-female bands.
+The festival was then held annually at the same venue, until 1991.

 On 27 April 1988, Show-Ya performed their first live show on American soil, at the Roxy Theatre in West Hollywood.
 The name of Show-Ya was soon associated by the specialized press with other great female acts of the time, such as Vixen and Lita Ford.

 In 1989 they recorded Outerlimits, which reached position No.3 in the Japanese chart becoming the band's best selling album, selling over 200,000 copies in the first two months and eventually going double Platinum with sales exceeding 600,000 copies today.
 The hit single "Genkai Lovers" was used for a Shell campaign and became their best known song.
 Their live shows went sold out in large theatres all over Japan, filling up even the prestigious Budokan in Tokyo.
 An international tour touched cities like London, Moscow, Los Angeles and Mexico City.

 At the beginning of 1990, the band's eighth studio album Hard Way was produced and recorded in Los Angeles by Beau Hill (Alice Cooper, Winger, Europe, Ratt).
 The band was featured on the cover of the Los Angeles Times in 1990, where they were considered the female version of popular Japanese metal bands Vow Wow and Loudness.
 They had reached the peak of their popularity in their home country but, despite many promotional attempts by their label and management, the band failed to achieve a significant commercial success in the USA.